textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 ### 1. Create a static global IP address

 There's not much to it other than this.
-You could equally use click-ops, but I like using the command line for IP address reservations and other operations with limited parameters.
+It would be perfectly fine to use click-ops, but I like using the command line for IP address reservations and other operations with limited parameters.

 ```console
 $ gcloud compute addresses create textninja-ip --global